boozook/playdate/api/fs/README.md

 High-level interface to file-system on-top of `playdate-sys` crate.

-🚨 Before the version `0.3` API is highly unstable and subject to change.
-After that old versions will yanked.
+⚠️ Until the version `0.3` API is unstable and can be changed partially.